 - Canola oil, for frying (1 1/2 cups)

-- 2. Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves. baking powder, flour, orange juice and sherry.
+- 4. Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves, baking powder, flour, orange juice, and sherry, bourbon, or vanilla extract.

 Hungry for more?
 Chow down on these: